fatmakahveci/Django-Todo-App/README.md

 # Todo App

-A project for learning purposes.
+🎯 A project for learning purposes.

+🦦 You can check my [Django](https://fatmakahveci.com/coding/django/) notes in my blog.

 ## Installation